prefix-dev/setup-pixi/README.md

 You can specify `pixi global install` commands by setting the `global-environments` input argument.

-This will create one environement per line, install and cache them.
+This will create one environement per line, install them.

 This is useful in particular to install executables that are needed for `pixi install` to work properly.
 For instance, the `keyring`, or `gcloud` executables.
-The following example shows how to install both in separate global environments
+The following example shows how to install both in separate global environments.

+Note tha global environments are not cached.

 ```yml
 - uses: prefix-dev/setup-pixi@v0.9.0